jsleb333/quadboost/README.md

 A `main()` function with minimal working example is also provided.

 The module `weak_learner` provides some weak learners to be used with QuadBoost, such as a `MulticlassDecisionStump` and a `MulticlassDecisionTree` based on the former.
+Is also included a `RandomConvolution` feature extractor that wraps around a weak learner.
 All weak learners can be used as standalone.
 A `_WeakLearnerBase` parent class is provided to facilitate the implementations of other weak learners that can easily be passed to the QuadBoost algorithm.